WebReflection/redefine/README.md

 > **jonz** ...
 Right now this *syntax seems like obfuscation but the patterns it supports are what I've always wanted*, I wonder if it will ever become familiar.

 So you are right guys, the way ES5 lets us implement amazing new patterns and possibilities is even hard to understand or imagine.
-This is why `redefine.js` comes with a pattern many other programming languages can only dream about: the memory efficient and performance oriented **inherited getter replaced on demand with a direct property access**! (*BOOM*, I know your mind just blown!)
+This is why `redefine.js` comes with a pattern many other programming languages can only dream about: the memory efficient and performance oriented **inherited getter replaced on demand with a direct property access**!
+(BOOM, I know your mind just blown!)

     // what you would do today in ES3 classes function MyClass() {